aws-samples/shopfloor-connectivity/docs/targets/aws-kinesis.md

 ---
 ### BatchSize
-Number of output messages to combine in a single putRecordBatch API call.
+The BatchSize property determines how many messages to accumulate before sending them in a single putRecordBatch API call to Amazon Kinesis.
+The default value is 10 messages, and there is a hard limit of 500 messages per batch as per Kinesis service limits.
+This batching mechanism helps optimize throughput and reduce API calls by grouping multiple records into a single request.

 **Type**: Integer